danbev/learning-assembly/linux/README.md

 ```console
 (lldb) br s -n _start
 ```
-Now, lets say we want to see the the stack from the current rsp and 64 bytes down which is the stack where we can place values.
+Now, lets say we want to see the stack from the current rsp and 64 bytes down which is the stack where we can place values.
 To do this we have to remember that the stack grows downward, so we want to look at from the current rsp down 64 bytes which means subtracting 64 from rsp: